Failure to Yield to the Bicyclist’s Right of Way

 One of the most common failure to yield incidents occurs when the motorist and bicyclist approach the intersection from opposite directions and, as they enter the intersection, the motorists turns left, crashing into the cyclist.
 Often, the motorist did not see the cyclist or misjudged the cyclist’s speed.
 This accident, termed the “left cross,” can result in serious harm to the cyclist, for which the negligent motorist can be liable.Peter Thompson & Associates: Holding Negligent Drivers Accountable for Failing to Yield

 At Peter Thompson & Associates, we assist injured bicycle accident victims in obtaining the recovery they deserve from negligent motorists whose failure to yield leads to serious injuries.
 Peter Thompson & Associates has successfully handled hundreds of bike accident cases involving the failure to yield, obtaining substantial verdicts and settlements on behalf of clients located throughout Maine.
-Call our firm of professional bike accident attorneys today at 1 (800) 804-2004 to schedule a free initial consultation.
+Call our firm of professional bike accident attorneys today at 1 (800) 804-2004 to schedule an initial consultation.